Indonesia to limit people's mobility as study warns of surge in coronavirus deaths

 “These are just conservative estimates,” Pandu Riono, one of the researchers, told Reuters.
 “But we have to be ready even in these circumstances.”

 Riono characterized measures currently taken by Indonesia, from rapid testing and deploying regional labs to test samples, as only approaching mild intervention.

-Health experts have said Indonesia faces a surge in coronavirus cases after a slow government response believed to have masked the scale of the outbreak in a country with still very low levels of testing and with a significant deficit in hospital beds, medical staff and intensive-care facilities.
+Health experts have expressed concerns over Indonesia’s significant deficit in hospital beds, medical staff and intensive-care facilities.

-Bappenas officials said the model served as input for the government and to help them allocate budgets.

-Finance Minister Sri Mulyani Indrawati said last week that 62.3 trillion rupiah ($3.82 billion) of spending in the 2020 budget could be redirected to tackling the coronavirus.

-Riono said that the priority now must be to suppress the number of coronavirus cases.
+Riono said the priority now must be to suppress the number of cases.
 “The message (in our model) is that we don’t want people dying, we don’t want our siblings dying, our friends dying.”

-Additional reporting by Maikel Jefriando, Fransiska Nangoy, Tom Allard and Gayatri Suroyo; Editing by Ed Davies and Mark Heinrich
+Additional reporting by Kanupriya Kapoor, Maikel Jefriando, Fransiska Nangoy, Tom Allard and Gayatri Suroyo; Editing by Ed Davies, Mark Heinrich, Fanny Potkin and Hugh Lawson